Tecnativa/doodba/README.md

 - You can use any wildcards supported by [Python's glob module][glob].

-This example shows these advanced features:
+The following example shows these advanced features:

 ```yaml
 # Spanish Localization